acesonder/chch/README.md

 ## Additional Enhancements to Consider
 - Integration with calendar for appointment scheduling
+  - Allow users to schedule appointments with mental health professionals directly through the application.
+  - Integrate with popular calendar services like Google Calendar, Outlook, and Apple Calendar.
+  - Send reminders and notifications for upcoming appointments.
-- Resource directory with filtering
+- Resource directory with filtering for easy access to relevant resources.
-- Crisis resources with quick access
+- Crisis resources with quick access for immediate support.
-- Progress tracking over time
+- Progress tracking over time to monitor user improvements.
-- PDF export of assessment results
+- PDF export of assessment results for easy sharing and record-keeping.
-- SMS/email reminders for incomplete assessments
+- SMS/email reminders for incomplete assessments to encourage completion.
-- Anonymous assessment option
+- Anonymous assessment option for users who prefer not to disclose their identity.
-- Multi-language support
+- Multi-language support.
-- Dark pattern avoidance
+- Dark pattern avoidance.
-- Voice input options for accessibility
+- Voice input options for accessibility.

+## Survey Features
+- Progress tracking: Save progress after each section to allow users to continue from where they left off.
+- Timeout warning and auto-save: Warn users before their session times out and automatically save their progress.
+- Back/forward navigation: Allow users to navigate back and forth between questions without losing data.
+- Clear instructions: Provide clear instructions that all questions are optional.
+- Multiple question types: Include multiple-choice questions, yes/no questions, Likert scales, and open-ended questions.
+- Section headers and question grouping: Use clear section headers and group related questions together for better readability.
+- Mobile-optimized input controls: Ensure input controls are optimized for mobile devices.
+- Voice input options: Allow users to input their responses using voice commands for accessibility.
+- Anonymous assessment option: Provide an option for users to complete the assessment anonymously.
+- Multi-language support: Offer the survey in multiple languages to cater to a diverse user base.
+- PDF export: Allow users to export their assessment results as a PDF for easy sharing and record-keeping.
+- SMS/email reminders: Send reminders to users for incomplete assessments to encourage completion.
+- Progress tracking over time: Monitor user improvements over time and provide feedback.
+- Resource directory: Include a directory with filtering for easy access to relevant resources.
+- Crisis resources: Provide quick access to crisis resources for immediate support.

 ## Design Templates to Consider
 - Material Design